edbritton/edbritton.github.io/tumblr/index.md

 length: 1m 80cm
 classification: MA 15+

-shortdescription: Actor, comedian, writer, donut.
+shortdescription: Comedian, actor, a very unstable genius.
 ---

 Ed Britton, the gentleman <span itemprop="jobTitle">comedian</span>.
 A Brit who’s been in Australia since 2009.
 Originally trained in musical theatre and improv, Ed has performance in his blood, due to a mix-up at the blood bank.